cucumber/screenplay.js/README.md

 ## Assemblies

-With Cucumber Screenplay you can evolve an acceptance test suite that you can run with multiple configurations, or *assemblies*.
+With Cucumber Playwright you can evolve an acceptance test suite that you can run with multiple configurations, or *assemblies*.
 The [assembly diagrams](https://github.com/subsecondtdd/assembly-diagrams#readme) below illustrate how: